Help us improve! Tell us what stamps or features would make this website more useful for you!

 Themes

-While the School had already built up a reputation for academic excellence by the close of 19th century, it sent up its first batch of 15 girls for the Senior Cambridge Examination in 1911.
-Since then the School came to be known as the Calcutta Girls’ High School.
+By the late nineteenth century, the school had already gained a strong reputation for academic excellence.
+In 1911, it sent its first batch of 15 students for the Senior Cambridge Examination.
+From that time onward, the institution became widely known as the Calcutta Girls’ High School.

 First Day Cover